You may have noticed that dreadlocks require a completely different product-line than you were used to when you had loose hair.

 I’ve heard plenty of false rumors about the products that people need to use in order for their hair to lock up.
 In reality, there are a lot of myths and many of them cause irreversible damage.
 If you’re curious, I’ve listed them here.

-So to get back on topic, which products should you be using in your dreads?
+So to get back on topic, which products, or natural ingredients rather, should you be using in your dreads?
 Let’s get into it!

 P.S.
 I recently launched a book where I feature 39 of my favorite all-natural dreadlock recipes.
 Check it out here!